chriniko13/itineraries-lookup-service/README.md

         }
   ```

+ #### Properties Configuration
+ * `itineraries-processing-criteria.less-connections.result-limit-size=20` how many results will be sent, after less connections processing criteria.

+ * `itineraries-processing-criteria.less-time.result-limit-size=20` how many results will be sent, after less time processing criteria.

+ * `itineraries-processing-criteria.less-connections-and-less-time.result-limit-size=20` how many results will be sent, less connections and less time processing criteria

 #### Reporting (with AOP) Itineraries Lookup Results to Kafka Topic in order to be picked from a future analytics service (need to have run docker-compose first)

 * For every successful itinerary lookup operation we send a message-record to kafka topic with name: `itineraries-lookup-reports`